Azure/reliable-web-app-pattern-java/README.md

 The provisioning and deployment process can take anywhere from 20 minutes to over an hour, depending on system load and your bandwidth.

-### 7. (Optional) Add Users to Azure Active Directory enterprise applications
+### 7. Add users to Azure Active Directory enterprise applications (optional)

 By default, your user account is added to the application.
 To enable additional users:

 - Sign in to the [Azure Portal](https://portal.azure.com).
 - Select **Azure Active Directory** -> **Enterprise Applications**.
 - Search for, then select **Proseware**.
-- Add the user to the application:
+- Add the user to the application.

 ![Proseware Azure Active Directory Enterprise Applications](docs/assets/AAD-Enterprise-Application.png)